On this page

 ---|---|---|

-Welcome offer | Get up to $1,050 in Chase Travel℠ value.
-Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
-That's worth $750 when redeemed through Chase Travel.
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year. | Earn 60,000 Bonus Miles after you spend $3,000 in eligible purchases on your new Card in your first 6 months of Card Membership. |
+Welcome offer | Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening. | Earn 60,000 Bonus Miles after you spend $3,000 in eligible purchases on your new Card in your first 6 months of Card Membership. |

 Earning rate | Enjoy benefits such as 5x on travel purchased through Chase Travel℠, 3x on dining, select streaming services and online groceries, 2x on all other travel purchases, 1x on all other purchases, $50 Annual Chase Travel Hotel Credit, plus more. | Earn 3X Miles on Delta purchases and purchases made directly with hotels.
 Earn 2X Miles at restaurants worldwide including takeout and delivery in the U.S., and at U.S. supermarkets and earn 1X Miles on all other eligible purchases. |